 - Filters and sorting available to find new threads easily.

 - Intro to collections.
 You may find your feedback merged into a collection of similar feedback.

 - The Upvote option next to feedback entries so you can add your voice without needing to file duplicate feedback.

-Send Diagnostic Data to be sent to Microsoft:
+Send Diagnostic Data to Microsoft

 Feedback Hub allows you to send full feedback if you choose to send your diagnostic information which will help diagnose problems on your device.
 To enable this, follow the steps below:

 - In the Feedback Hub, look for a gear icon.
 Its the Settings icon.

 - Under the Diagnostics section, tick the following:

 - Save a local copy of diagnostics created when giving Feedback.

 - Save a local copy of Windows Errors.